CSSFrancis/MM2025_HyperSpy_Workshop/README.md

 ### Simple installation instructions (best for Python beginners)

-The easiest way to install all the software required to run the Jupyter Notebooks in this repository is to [install the HyperSpy Bundle](https://hyperspy.org/hyperspy-bundle/install.html), which can be downloaded from [here](https://github.com/hyperspy/hyperspy-bundle/releases/latest).
+The easiest (and recommended) way to install the software required to run the Jupyter Notebooks in this repository is to [install the HyperSpy Bundle](https://hyperspy.org/hyperspy-bundle/install.html), which can be downloaded from [here](https://github.com/hyperspy/hyperspy-bundle/releases/latest).

 ### Advanced installation instructions (for advanced users)